mayankdutta/programming_basics/configuration.md

 #### adv
 - automatic backup is the main advantage
 - can be rolled back to previous versions
-- comparison b/w two files is possible
+- comparison b/w two files is possible.
 -